Cheonmachong: Chamber

+Crown

 The crown is considered one of the most valuable gold crowns in Silla.
 It features a large cluster with three branch shaped ornaments and two deer horn shaped ornaments, and it is full of jade and spangles.
 The crown and cap was made by combining four gold plates decorated with bore patterns.
 It is believed to have been placed on top of a hat made of birch bark.
 Various types of patterns were precisely drilled into it to make it beautiful, including the T-charge pattern, the diamond-shaped pattern, and the twisted dragon pattern.